Equality in the Workplace

 There is, however, an elephant in the room.
 The gender pay gap.
 By analysing our hourly wage data, we can see the gap not only exists but becomes more evident around and after the age most couples have a baby.
 This may imply women are struggling to rejoin the labour market after taking time off to care for a child.

 The governments latest scheme in tackling gender discrimination is gender pay reporting which came into force in April 2018.
 It requires large businesses to report the difference in wages between genders or the ‘Gender Pay Gap’ (GPG).
-According to a report by the Government Equality Office in 2019, over 80% of companies who reported their GPG before August 2018 had more women in the lowest-paid positions then the highest-paid positions.
+According to a report by the Government Equality Office in 2019, over 80% of companies who reported their GPG before August 2018 had more women in the lowest-paid positions than the highest-paid positions.
 If you take the mean hourly pay for males and females, you can calculate the GPG for the UK to be around 17%.

 Women in charge